-- "Awning/Canopy Sign" shall mean a sign painted on or attached to the outside surface of a building awning or canopy. - "Under Canopy Sign" shall mean any sign hanging below a canopy, awning or building overhang.
+"Awning/Canopy Sign" shall mean a sign painted on or attached to the outside surface of a building awning or canopy.

+"Under Canopy Sign" shall mean any sign hanging below a canopy, awning or building overhang.

-Use Number Area Design Criteria Neighborhood Commercial, Awning/Car nopy Sign Awning/Canopy Signs Specialty Commercial and Office/Commercial Land Use Districts - Retail, service, commercial, offices, hotels and motels, restaurants, recreational, educational, quasi-public and other uses of a similar nature.
+Use Number Area Design Criteria Neighborhood Commercial, Awning/Ca nopy Sign Awning/Canopy Signs Specialty Commercial and Office/Commercial Land Use Districts - Retail, service, commercial, offices, hotels and motels, restaurants, recreational, educational, quasi-public and other uses of a similar nature.
 One awning/canopy sign per frontage where a wall sign is permitted.
 The awning/canopy sign is permitted in addition to the allowed wall sign.
 An awning/canopy sign may not exceed: 1) Height - A single row of text a maximum of 12 inches in height 2) Length - 70 percent of the canopy length or 16 feet, whichever is less 3) Area - Maximum of 16 square feet The area of an awning/canopy sign shall be calculated toward the permitted area for wall signs.
 Awning/canopy signs shall be parallel to the building façade upon which they are placed.
 Awning/canopy sign area shall be calculated on the sign copy area, not the area of the awning/canopy.
 Awning/canopy signs may not be placed on a building/tenant façade that also includes a projecting sign.
 Awning/canopy signs shall not extend above the top of the awning or canopy.
-Under Canopy Signs An under canopy sign shall be Under Car One under canopy sign per use/ tenant.
+Under Canopy Signs An under canopy sign shall be Under Ca · · · · · · · · · · · · · · · · · · · perpendicular to façade of the building One under canopy sign per use/ tenant.
 The under canopy sign is permitted in addition to the allowed wall and awning/canopy sign.
 Maximum of six square feet.
-The area of an under canopy sign shall not be calculated toward the permitted area for wall signs. perpendicular to façade of the building to which it is attached, and shall be located along the primary frontage near the building/tenant entry.
+The area of an under canopy sign shall not be calculated toward the permitted area for wall signs. to which it is attached, and shall be located along the primary frontage near the building/tenant entry.
 Both Awning/Canopy and Under Canopy Signs: Residential/Mixed Use Land Use District.
-In general, residential uses within the Residential/Mixed Use land use district are permitted signage in compliance with Section 5.5.1.
-Non-residential uses within the Residential/Mixed Use land use district are permitted awning/canopy and under canopy signage as specified above.
-Awning/canopy and under canopy signs shall have a minimum vertical clearance of eight (8) feet above grade.
-Awning/canopy and under canopy signs Other Permitted signage for uses not specifical approval of the CLDRB (see Section 5. should be compatible with the architecture, construction materials
+In general, residential uses within the R district are permitted signage in com residential uses within the Residential permitted awning/canopy and under ca pliance with Section 5.5.1.
+Non- /Mixed Use land use district are Awning/canopy and under canopy signs shall have a minimum vertical clearance of eight (8) feet above grade.
+Awning/canopy and under canopy signs Other Permitted signage for uses not specifical approval of the CLDRB (see Section 5. ally addressed above shall require should be compatible with the architecture, construction materials

+Use Number Area Design Criteria

-Use Number Area Design Criteria and other design features of the building.
+Use Number Area and other design features of the building.
 8. Awning/canopy and under canopy sign colors should be compatible with the color schemes of the immediate and surrounding buildings.
 Extremely bright colors and sharply contrasting color combinations should be avoided.
 9. Awning/canopy and under canopy signs shall not be illuminated.
 10. In general, all awning/canopy and under canopy signs shall be limited to the name of the building/complex and the property owner/business owner trade name, division, business description and/or logo.
-11. Where there is more than one awning/canopy and/or under canopy sign on a building or within a building complex, all signs should be compatible including type of construction materials.
+11. Where there is more than one awning/canopy and/or under canopy sign on a building or within a building complex, all signs should be compatible including type of construction

+materials.